magento/pwa-studio/pwa-devdocs/_drafts/venia-pwa-concept/component/shimmer/upward.md

 # Preloading with UPWARD
 The Shimmer components help illustrate to the user that the application is still fetching data about the page they're visiting.
-This works well when navigating from page to page, but without SSR, the initial load had no choice but to show a loading state since we didn't know what _type_ of page we were on.
+This works well when navigating from page to page, but without Server Side Rendering, the initial load had no choice but to show a loading state since we didn't know what _type_ of page we were on.

 To fix this, we added capabilities to the UPWARD PHP package to prefetch information about the page, and through UPWARD's